Skip to Main Content

 Further diversification of HACC housing program portfolio

 Other programs created and administered by HACC include the Alternative Housing Funding Program, the Housing Urgency Grants (HUG) Program, and the Student Housing Initiative Program (SHIP), operated in conjunction with the Clayton County School System.
 For the last several years, HACC also has received funds for its County Funded Rehab Program.
+(Please visit our history page for more details)